neuroethology/bentoMAT/README.md

-# Tracer
+# **B**ehavior **E**xpression and **N**eural **T**race **O**bservatory

-This is a Matlab GUI for browsing and annotating joint calcium imaging + video datasets.
+Bento is a Matlab GUI for browsing and annotating joint calcium imaging + video datasets.

 ## Getting Started

 Want to get a quick visual sense of what's going on in your data?
-Tracer lets you browse and annotate behavioral and neural data, and makes it easy to organize and navigate trials within a batch of experiments.
+Bento lets you browse and annotate behavioral and neural data, and makes it easy to organize and navigate trials within a batch of experiments.

 ### Prerequisites
 * Matlab 2014b or later